LisaHackett97/HiddenIrishTravels/README.md

 	- Log In button
 - Footer

-#### Recommendation Page
+#### Users personal Page

 Contains the following:

 - Navigation Menu
-- If Add New Option was selected : Blank Recommendation form.
+- Add New Option : Blank Recommendation form opens
+- Home Page Button
+- Modal with more info
+- Search Option
+- Button to click to go to top of page.
+- Footer

+- Recommendations section:- Only those displayed by user can be viewed.
+	- Each will give user options to edit or delete
 		- If Edit Option was selected: Prepopulated form is shown with Edit button. **Restrict to username
 		- If Delete Option was selected: Prepopulated form is shown with delete button.    **Restrict to username and show confirmation btn

-- Recommendation Form:
+#### Recommendation Form:

+#### Add New
+	- dropdown list of images to select from
+	- Title, Details are free form text input for users
-	- Image to select from
+	- 2 fields for user to select from dropdown.
+Visitor type and locations
+	- Submit Button/Clear form
+	- Back to user page Option

+#### Edit
+	- Image
+		On Edit, user can select to change
 	- 2 user input fields: title and details.
 		On Edit, fields user can click on fields to edit
-	- 2 fields for user to select from dropdown
+	- 2 fields for user to select from dropdown.
+Visitor tyoe and locations On Edit, user can select to change
-	- Created_by field updated from username
-	- Submit Button/Edit Button/Delete Button (dependant on option selected)
-- Footer
+	- Edit Button/Cancel/Back buttons

+#### Displayed on Home and User pages

+Recommendation form and card reveal displayed on Home and user pages.
+User has access to edit and delete on their own page.
+	- Card showing image, title, location, start of details
+	- Reveal shows all details and created by field

 #### Admin Overview Page

 Contains the following:

 - Navigation Menu
-- Manage Form fields Button
-- Delete a user recommendation button
+- Button to open page to upload to cloud
+- Button to open Manage Visitor and Location page
+- button to open page to delete user recommendations
-- Delete user button
+- Button to open page to Delete users
+- Section containing modal triggers, for more info on all admin options
 - Footer

-#### Admin Delete User Page
+#### Upload to Cloudinary Page

-Contains the following:

 - Navigation Menu
-- Admin Username as heading
-- Form with the following fields:
-	- Find username
-	- User details
-	- Reason for deletion (admin could keep screenshots as back up to confirm reasons)
-- Delete button
-- Cancel button
+- Section containing instructions
+- Cloudinary upload widget
 - Footer

 #### Admin Add/Edit Fields Page

 Contains the following:

-** warning on how these actions affect active recommendation **

 - Navigation Menu
 - Admin Username as heading